The Dukes Palace or Palazzo Ducale in Atina

 On the second floor of the Dukes Palace there is another large hall and the private chapel dedicated to San Onofrio.
 This contains some 14th century wall frescoes depicting the Madonna and Child with St. John the Baptist, Christ in Glory and the saints Onofrio, John the Evangelist and Michael the Archangel.

-Also preserved are three 14th century medieval frescoes, two of which are taken from the ruined Church of San Marco.
-They depict The martyrdom of St. Dario and Life at court during the Medieval period.
+Also preserved are three 14th century medieval frescoes, two of which were taken from the ruined Church of San Marco.
+They depict The Martyrdom of St. Dario and Life at Court during the Middle Ages.

-Finally, outside the Dukes Palace there is a Roman statue – the locals call it Pasquino.
+There are also some Roman remains exhibited in the entrance.
+Just outside the palace there is a Roman statue – the locals call him Pasquino.
 It is said that the head was changed with the proclamation of each new Emperor.
 The epigraph inscribed on the base records Marco Aurelio Antonio, who was Emperor between 161-